 Owners of homes that do not have GFCls installed in all those critical areas specified in the latest version of the Code should consider having them installed.
 For broad protection, GFCI circuit breakers may be added in many panels of older homes to replace ordinary circuit breaker.

 Circuit breaker and receptacle-type GFCIs may be installed in your home by a qualified electrician.
 Receptacle-type GFCIs may be installed by knowledgeable consumers familiar with electrical wiring practices who also follow the instructions accompanying the device.
 When in doubt about the proper procedure, contact a qualified electrician.
 Do not attempt to install it yourself.

 What should my humidistate be set at? +

 Most important, the humidistat main function in southwest Florida is save electricity when one is not occupying their home.
-The humidistat overrides the function of the air conditioner if the humidity is not too high.
+Our humidistats overrides the function of the air conditioner if the humidity is not too high, actually called a dehumidistat.

 Federal Tax Credits for Energy Efficiency +

 How to program my Trane touch thermostat? +